voxel51/platform-sdk/README.md

-You can deploy new custom analytics or new versions of your existing analytics at any time via the [API](https://voxel51.com/docs/api) or the [web console](https://console.voxel51.com).
+You can deploy new custom analytics or new versions of your existing analytics at any time via the [API](https://voxel51.com/docs/api) or the [Web Console](https://console.voxel51.com).
 Deploying a new analytic is a simple two step process:

 - Upload an analytic JSON to the platform that describes the details and